Frequently Asked Questions

-CNHC's register has been approved as an Accredited Register by the Professional Standards Authority for Health and Social Care, a body accountable to Parliament.
+CNHC is the independent UK voluntary regulator for complementary healthcare practitioners, set up with government support to protect the public.
+Its register is approved as an Accredited Register by the Professional Standards Authority for Health and Social Care, a body directly accountable to Parliament.

 • I have a Food Science Degree from the University of Leeds.